Hunter-Kendall/take-home-assignment/README.md

 Take home assignment for Craftmanship Academy.

 ## Task
-I was given the task of making a Weather Website that can look at multiple locations using ruby on rails.
+I was given the task of making a weather website that can look at multiple locations using ruby on rails.
 The minimum requirements of this:

 - Create multiple locations by (IP Address and/or text address)
   *   ActiveRecord backed models